Easy Strawberry Rhubarb Crisp

 - Mix the ingredients together until large cookie dough like crumbs form.
 Drop small pieces of the topping evenly over the filling until you used all of the topping.

-- Bake at 350°F for 45 minutes, until the fruit filling is bubbling and the topping is nicely browned.
+- Bake at 350°F for about 45-60 minutes, until the fruit filling is cooked and bubbling and the topping is nicely browned.
 Let the crisp rest for about 10 minutes before serving.
 Serve warm with ice cream or whipped cream if desired.